 Yes and no.

-It is not possible to live a holistically balanced life while still being a productive member of the workforce.
+It is not possible to live a perfectly holistic, balanced life while still being a productive member of the workforce.

 Askegaard, S. and Eckhardt, G.M., 2012.
 Glocal yoga: Re-appropriation in the Indian consumptionscape.
 Marketing Theory, 12(1), pp.45-60.